Trek 2020 – Sahara Desert

 A minimum fundraising target of £2,020 is required to take part in this adventure, plus a £290 registration fee.
 We will be there to help you every step of the way with ideas and advice on how to reach this target and support your local life-saving charity.
 Why not ask your employer to match fund you?
 This amount includes your flight and travel and accommodation costs when in Morocco.
 We suggest taking an extra £200-250 for spending money.

 Thank you Paradise Wildlife Park!

 We visited Paradise Wildlife Park to learn a bit about the animals* we will be spending time with on the trek.
 We were lucky enough to be able to take part in feeding the camels – they are the calmest animals!
-Hopefully this experience was enough for Dr Chris to sign up!
-Thank you to Paradise Wildlife Park for for the experience.
+Hopefully, this experience was enough for Dr. Chris to sign up!
+Thank you to Paradise Wildlife Park for the experience.

 *These are not the species of camel you would find in the Sahara, but it was lovely to hang out with them for a bit.